How to Write a Great Data Science Resume

 Here’s a sample of what this section of your resume might look like:

 Next comes your work experience.
-You can label this section “Experience” or “Professional Experience”.
+You can label this section “Experience” or “Professional Experience.”
 Your most recent work experience should be listed on top, with the preceding job below that, and so on in chronological order.

 How far back you go in terms of experience is dependent on a few things.
-Typically you wouldn’t want to go back further than 5 years.
+Typically you wouldn’t want to go back further than five years.
 However, if you have relevant work experience that goes back further than that, you may want to include that experience as well.

-Keep in mind that while you don’t have to list all of your experience, you do want to be sure that whatever you do list looks seamless.
+Keep in mind that while you don’t have to list all of your experience, you want to be sure that whatever you list looks seamless.
 Gaps of longer than six months in your work experience section are a major red flag for recruiters and hiring managers.
 If you have such a gap, you most definitely want to explain it on your resume.

-When writing this section, each entry should include your job title, the company, the period of time you held the position, and what you accomplished in that role.
-Keep the formatting uniform across your resume, but particularly in this section: if you use filled in bullets for your description of one job, make sure you use the same exact bullet format for all the other job descriptions, too.
+When writing this section, each entry should include your job title, the company, the period of time you held the position, and your accomplishments in that role.
+Keep the formatting uniform across your resume, but particularly in this section: if you use filled-in bullets for your description of one job, make sure you use the same exact bullet format for all the other job descriptions, too.

 If you have relevant work experience to the job you’re applying for (i.e. prior work that’s relevant to data science, analytics, etc.), make sure your description consists of mostly accomplishments rather than duties.
 Employers want to see what you actually did, not just what you were supposed to do.

 Here’s an example of what you might include for a relevant job:

 Although it is great to have a degree, you probably don’t want to highlight that first on your resume unless you’re a graduating student looking for their first job in a relevant field.

-The only things you should be listing in the Education section are post-secondary degrees (i.e. college, community college, and graduate degrees).
+The only things you should list in the Education section are post-secondary degrees (i.e. community college, college, and graduate degrees).
 If you went to college but did not receive a degree, it is best not to list that school.
-But if your degree is not relevant to the job you are applying for, you should still list it.
+If your degree is not relevant to the job you’re applying for, you should still list it.